 Q: How would you rate the healthcare in Cartagena?
 Are there any hospitals you would recommend?

 A: Healthcare in Cartagena is very good.
-I work in medical tourism; helping expats and foreigners get medical care across Latin America.
+I work in medical tourism, helping expats and foreigners get medical care across Latin America.
 In Cartagena, we have helped people with emergency care, cardiology appointments, ophthalmology, dental care and more.

 The best hospital in the city is Nuevo Hospital de Bocagrande.
-It’s my go-to recommendation for English speaking patients staying in the tourist zone.
+It's my go-to recommendation for English-speaking patients staying in the tourist zone.
 Medical providers tend to offer good service and are very accommodating.

 Q: What are the biggest safety issues facing expats living in Colombia?

 A: Scams are the most common threat faced by expats and visitors in Colombia.
-To avoid the most common scams, always ask the price ahead of time and demand payment on delivery.
+To avoid the most common scams, always ask for the price ahead of time and demand payment on delivery.

 Q: How do you rate the standard of housing in the city?

 A: Cartagena is home to the very rich and the very poor.
-El Centro has the most expensive real estate in Colombia while some people live in tin shacks on the outskirts of the city.
+El Centro has the most expensive real estate in Colombia, while some people live in tin shacks on the outskirts of the city.